RoRo Shipping of Vehicles to Australia

 HERE is how import duty and GST is calculated.

-Luxury Car Tax is payable in addition to Customs Duty and GST when the Value of Taxable Importation exceeds the Luxury Car tax threshold amount.
-This tax applies to cars only.
+Luxury Car Tax is payable in addition to Customs Duty and GST when the Value of Taxable Importation exceeds the Luxury Car Tax threshold amount.
+A car, for Luxury Car Tax purposes, is a motor-powered road vehicle designed to carry a load of less than two tonnes and fewer than nine passengers.
+It does not include motorcycles or similar vehicles.

 The LCT is calculated at the rate of 33% and is paid on the amount by which the value exceeds the threshold.